|Dear SBARC Members,

 Also, consider joining the general SBARC list server by clicking here.

-Post expires at 8:52am on Wednesday August 1st, 2018 but will still be available on Club News page.
+Post expires at 8:52am on Wednesday August 1st, 2018 but will still be available in the archives.